-In close partnership with the Government of Kenya, USAID works through the President’s Emergency Plan for AIDS Relief to combat the epidemic in Kenya.
+In close partnership with the Government of Kenya, USAID works through the President’s Emergency Plan for AIDS Relief to combat the AIDS epidemic in Kenya.
 The President’s Emergency Plan for AIDS Relief in Kenya was launched in 2003 and represents one of the largest U.S. Government investments in HIV globally.
 USAID’s HIV/AIDS program supports a wide variety of activities for prevention, care and support, and treatment in every county; it includes testing and counseling, management of strategic information, and other interventions.
-Such efforts have resulted in an increase in the number of people accessing treatment from 36,000 in 2005 to nearly 600,000 in 2013.
+Such efforts have resulted in an increase in the number of people accessing treatment from 36,000 in 2005 to nearly 631,000 in 2013.
 HIV prevention activities promote behavior change among young people by emphasizing delayed sexual activity, the use of condoms, and reduced numbers of sexual partners.
 The prevention program is closely coordinated with counseling and testing activities.
 There are over 5,800 testing sites in Kenya that reach the general population as well as groups who are most at risk.
-USAID’s care and support program focuses on HIV palliative care, orphans and vulnerable children, nutrition, home-based care, and combined tuberculosis/HIV services to ensure a continuum of care for HIV infected/affected individuals.
+USAID’s care and support program focuses on HIV care, orphans and vulnerable children, nutrition, home-based care, and combined tuberculosis/HIV services to ensure a continuum of care for HIV infected/affected individuals.

 USAID/Kenya’s support to the country’s fight against tuberculosis ensures that drugs are delivered to health facilities to expand and enhance the national detection and treatment strategy.
 This support has helped Kenya surpass the World Health Organization tuberculosis targets of detecting 70 percent of the total estimated number of cases and successfully treating 80 percent of patients.

-Family Planning, and Maternal and Child Health
+Family Planning and Maternal and Child Health

 USAID has invested in family planning in Kenya for thirty years.
 The Government of Kenya has prioritized family planning in its development agenda.
 USAID support focuses on the following areas: increasing quality, access and utilization of services, procurement of contraceptive commodities, promotion of long-acting methods of contraception, and increasing demand for services and social marketing.
 USAID also provides assistance for advocacy and policy efforts, operations research and national surveys.
 The maternal health program improves the health of pregnant women and their newborns by increasing the use of antenatal services and skilled birth attendants.
 USAID is investing in procurement of essential equipment, improving the skills of health providers, and increasing demand for services through community health workers.
 In child health, USAID is supporting improved management of childhood illnesses especially diarrhea and pneumonia, increased coverage of immunization services, and improved infant and young child feeding practices.
 USAID is also providing technical assistance to the Kenyan Government to strengthen its leadership and oversight of the national maternal and child health program.